martinmulama/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 - Exported functions using the `export default` syntax.
 - Utilized array methods like `map`, `filter`, `reduce`, and set methods like `has` and `startsWith`.
 - Demonstrated error handling using `throw new Error` for specific conditions.

-Feel free to explore these functions and concepts in your JavaScript projects!